exallium/RxRecyclerView/README.md

 Events.
 These are passed to an instance of ```ElementGenerationOperator``` which will then add in Header and Footer items, as well as handle Empty items per your provided Options.
-The Adapter uses a TreeSet internally, which allows for automatic sorting by natural keys (Elements subclass Comparator)
+The Adapter uses a TreeSet internally, which allows for automatic sorting by natural keys (Elements subclass Comparator).

 ## View Types